 Whether you’re an independent freelancer just starting out, or you’re dreaming about solopreneurship from your 9-5 job, there’s a lot that goes into running a business all on your own.

-As a solopreneur for over 15 years, I know exactly what it’s like to go from a steady paycheck to self-employment, and I’ve faced a lot of ups-and-downs along the way.
-The greatest lessons I’ve learned have come from experience–here’s my best advice in a nutshell.
+As a solopreneur for over 15 years, I know exactly what it’s like to go from a steady paycheck to the ups and downs of self-employment, and the greatest lessons I’ve learned have come from experience.
+Here’s my best advice!

 Yes, including the advice in this post.
 You’re the “C.E.O. of you.”
 Trust yourself that you know what’s best, and take advice with a grain of salt.
 You may make mistakes along the way, but that’s going to be your very best teacher.
 Everyone will have an opinion about what you should do, how you should change, or how you should do things differently.
 Your job as C.E.O. is to consider the advice and then make a decision about what to do with it.

-If you’re waiting for permission, the right time, or to be perfect–chances are you’ll never launch your business.
+If you’re waiting for permission, the right time, or to be perfect–chances are you’ll never launch your business or put yourself out there in a big way.
 While being prepared is imperative, no amount of preparedness will make you “feel ready”.
 At some point, you’re going to need to take that leap and trust yourself that you’ll figure things out along the way.
 Everything is figureoutable.

 If you think there’s no place for you–that everybody knows more than you and they can do it so much better, welcome to the club.
 Every successful entrepreneur I know feels like an imposter from time to time, no matter how successful they become.
 Remember there are people out there who need your help and they don’t need you to be perfect.
 You are enough.